 Repeat for the other sections.
 Switch the direction of your curling every time for a natural tousled look.

 After curling, brush out your hair gently.
 For additional hold, spritz hairspray on the lengths.

 Any of these products will be great for travel and touch-ups, but the best curling iron on the list is the Thermacell by Conair.
 The energy source lasts longer than the other products, plus you don’t need to charge it at all.
 The only inconvenience is getting cartridge backups, but since it’s a popular product, procuring them will be easy.

 The 3/4-inch curling iron uses ceramic to create lustrous, healthy-looking curls without damaging your locks.
 It heats up fast, which is what you need when you’re touching up your mane in the car, the gym, or wherever life takes you.

-I love that hair curling technology has come this far and the Thermacell cordless curler is my pick for best travel curling tool, hands down.
+I love that hair curling technology has come this far, and the Thermacell cordless curler is my pick for the best travel curling tool, hands down.